chinamike65/hugo-tuolesi/content/book5/book5en.md

 If he had just started reporting truthfully, the king would have been very angry, and he might have killed the left-behind ministers and those who took care of his beloved concubine.
 The king's greed would be cut off, and everyone would be at peace with each other.

+---

-When the Bodhisattva of the low-grade resource path cultivates his body and meditates, he should visualize that all the bodies of people in the whole world have rotted away, leaving only the bones.
+When the Bodhisattva of The Lesser Stage of the Path of Accumulation cultivates his body and meditates, he should visualize that all the bodies of people in the whole world have rotted away, leaving only the bones.
 The mind is fixed on the bones and visualized. will be greedy.

 Self-cultivation, mindfulness and contemplation of the impurity of the body does not mean that the body should be neglected.

 It means not to be too greedy for this body, not to cherish and take care of this body too much, just enough food and clothing.

-(2) Mindfulness
+**(2) Application of mindfulness to feelings**

-To be mindful of feeling is to see feeling as suffering.
+Application of mindfulness to feelings is to see feeling as suffering.

 Needless to say, the feeling of suffering, even the feeling that we usually think of as happiness is impermanent and becomes suffering.